-During the period of 2005-2009, the PENT Research Team conducted research using data from the PENT projects to establish the effectiveness of the PENT evidence based behavior support plans.
+During the period of 2005-2009, the PENT Research Team conducted research using data from the PENT projects to establish the effectiveness of the PENT behavior intervention plan.

 Research Team's Peer Reviewed Journal Publications

 Cook, C.R., Mayer, G.R., Browning-Wright, D., Kraemer, B., Gale, B. & Wallace, M.D.

 (2012).
 Exploring the link between evidence-based quality of behavior intervention plans, treatment integrity and student outcomes under natural educational conditions.
 The Journal of Special Education, 46, 3-16.